etingof/snmpsim/README.txt

 differently.

-When running in --v2c-arch mode, Simulator (version 0.1.4 and later) would attempt to find device file to fullfill a request by probing files by paths constructed from pieces of request data.
+When running in --v2c-arch mode, Simulator (version 0.1.4 and later) would attempt to find data file to fullfill a request by probing files by paths constructed from pieces of request data.
 This path construction rules are as follows: